Natural Law Party: Ireland

 The Natural Law Party became active in Ireland in 1994 and was based in Dublin.
 The party leader was John Burns, who was one of nine Natural Law Party candidates in the 1997 general election.
 In addition, there were four candidates in the European elections of 1999.
 Burns endorsed the alternative health system of Maharishi Vedic Approach to Health and the five European candidates gained about 0.5% of first-preference votes cast.
 Burns, who also contested the 1999 Dublin South-Central by-election, spent only £163 on his campaign.
 After 1999, the party ceased to field candidates in Ireland.
 The amount of corporate political donations in 2000 was nil.

 Israel

 The Natural Law Party of Israel (מפלגת חוק הטבע של ישראל, Mifleget Hok HaTeva Shel Yisrael) was a minor political party in Israel.
 Its leader was Amihai Rokah.
 In the 1992 elections the Natural Law Party won 1,734 votes (0.06%), and in the 1999 elections, won 2,924 votes (0.09%), both below the then 1.5% electoral threshold required to enter the Knesset.
-It has not run in an election since and its website states it has ceased political activity, but as of 2018 it is still registered as a party in Israel.
+It has not run in an election since and its website states it has ceased political activity.
+As of 2018, however, it is still registered as a party in Israel.